 To be accepted to SURF, evidence of approval from the Institutional Review Board (when applicable) must be provided.
 View the IRB Web site for additional information.

-It is extremely important that students and mentors understand that the only evidence the reviewers, SURF chair and director have available for making such decisions is the abstract.
 It is essential that the abstract be well-written and in language understandable by representatives of any discipline across campus.
 Discipline-specific jargon should be avoided, and if necessary should be clearly defined.
 The abstract must provide clear evidence that the student has undertaken a project that involves research at a level beyond the normal classroom experience.

 You must submit an abstract to present at SURF.
 Use the abstract guidelines below to help you prepare your submission.